 The Napa Valley runs from the town of Napa in the south to Calistoga in the north, less than thirty miles.

-If you're going to do it in a day, it will help if you know the layout.
-Use the Napa/Sonoma Map to figure out where everything is.
+If you're going to do it in a day, use the Napa/Sonoma map to figure out where everything is.

 Rule #1: Pace Yourself

-The most interesting tours and prettiest tasting rooms are off the beaten path, and you're not likely to find them by just driving into Napa Valley and picking a place at random.
+Exciting tours and beautiful tasting rooms are what will make your day special.
+Most of them are off the beaten path, and you're not likely to find them by just driving into Napa Valley and picking a place at random.

-Depending on the wineries you've chosen, drive through Napa Valley on Highway 29 in one direction and on Silverado Trail in the other.
+Depending on the wineries you've chosen, drive through Napa Valley on California Route 29 in one direction and on Silverado Trail in the other.
 Not only is Silverado Trail less busy than the main highway, but it's more scenic, too.

 Where to Eat

-Allow enough time for a lunch break in one of the Napa Valley's many fine restaurants.
-Centrally located St. Helena may be the most convenient place, and you'll find a nice selection of excellent eateries there.
-My husband and I especially like Farmstead in St. Helena, where you can usually get in without waiting - and the food and service are both top-notch.
+Allow time for a lunch break in one of the Napa Valley's many excellent restaurants.
+Centrally located St. Helena may be the most convenient place, and you'll find a selection of top-notch eateries there.
+You can't go wrong with Farmstead in St. Helena, you can usually get in without waiting—and the food and service are both top-notch.

-Alternatively, you could combine wine tasting, olive oil sampling, and a great meal by choosing the Il Pranzo experience at Round Pond Estate - or their Garden to Table Brunch.
+Alternatively, you could combine wine tasting, olive oil sampling, and a great meal by choosing the Il Pranzo experience at Round Pond Estate, where the wine, olive oil, and much of the produce are all grown within sight of where you will be eating them.
+Their Garden to Table Brunch is also a good choice.

-For a wine country picnic, buy some goodies from Oakville Grocery (CA Hwy 29 at Oakville Cross Road) or the Sunshine Market on the south side of St. Helena.
-Our Napa Valley winery guide lists some of the best places to picnic.
+For a wine country picnic, buy some goodies from Oakville Grocery (California Route 29 at Oakville Cross Road) or the Sunshine Market on the south side of St. Helena.
+Find a winery with a picnic area and keep in mind that it's customary to buy the wine for your picnic from the winery whose tables you are using.

 How to Get to Napa Valley

-If you're taking our advice to skip the rental car while staying in San Francisco, you can rent one for the day from Avis or Hertz's city offices near Fisherman's Wharf or Union Square.
+If you are staying in San Francisco and need a car for the day, you can rent one from Avis or Hertz's city offices near Fisherman's Wharf or Union Square.

 How to Get Back to San Francisco